xeyossr/artix-install/README.md

-# artix-runit-install
+# artix-install

-A simple script to install Artix Linux with the runit init system.
+A simple script to install Artix Linux.

 ---